alash3al/scrapyr/README.md

         the maximum jobs/logs to keep in memory (default 1000000) -poll int
-        time in millisecond between each poll operation from queue(s) (default 10) -redis string
+        time in millisecond between each poll operation from queue(s) (default 10) -python string
+        the python binary to use (default "python3") -redis string
         the redis server address (default "redis://:somepass@localhost:6379/1") -sync int